Survey on Adversarial Attack and Defense for Medical Image Analysis: Methods and Challenges: Medical Adversarial Attacks

 \subsection{White-box Attacks}

 Most works of adversarial attack for medical image analysis focus on the white-box scenario.
 In particular, these works primarily consider the adversarial vulnerability of computer-aided diagnosis models in various medical imaging tasks with full knowledge of medical DNNs.
-The attacker can treat the target diagnosis DNN as a locally deployed model when conducting adversary generation.
+Specifically, the attacker can treat the target diagnosis DNN as a locally deployed model during adversary generation.

 To the best of our knowledge, Paschali \textit{et al.} \cite{paschali2018generalizability_A1} were the first to systematically evaluate the white-box attack against a variety of medical imaging models of several medical tasks, including skin lesion classification and whole brain segmentation.
 Concretely speaking, they transfer adversarial attack methods for natural images \cite{GoodfellowSS14, moosavi2016deepfool, papernot2016limitations} directly to medical images, which poses an underlying threat to modern diagnosis DNN models.
 In the meantime, the attack success rate can be further reduced when attackers are in the face of deeper diagnosis models.